zchee/zistretto/README.md

 ### How are you achieving this performance?
 What shortcuts are you taking?

-We go into detail in the [Ristretto blog post](https://blog.dgraph.io/post/introducing-ristretto-high-perf-go-cache/), but in short: our throughput performance can be attributed to a mix of batching and eventual consistency.
+We go into detail in the [Zistretto blog post](https://blog.dgraph.io/post/introducing-zistretto-high-perf-go-cache/), but in short: our throughput performance can be attributed to a mix of batching and eventual consistency.
 Our hit ratio performance is mostly due to an excellent [admission policy](https://arxiv.org/abs/1512.00727) and SampledLFU eviction policy.

-As for "shortcuts," the only thing Ristretto does that could be construed as one is dropping some Set calls.
+As for "shortcuts," the only thing Zistretto does that could be construed as one is dropping some Set calls.
 That means a Set call for a new item (updates are guaranteed) isn't guaranteed to make it into the cache.
 The new item could be dropped at two points: when passing through the Set buffer or when passing through the admission policy.
 However, this doesn't affect hit ratios much at all as we expect the most popular items to be Set multiple times and eventually make it in the cache.

-### Is Ristretto distributed?
+### Is Zistretto distributed?

 No, it's just like any other Go library that you can import into your project and use in a single process.